Noplama/.SVG-animations/README.md

 # .SVG animations
-a place for creative animations useful for websites.
+a place for creative animations useful for websites